9brada6/tabs-with-posts/development.md

 ## ✅ Todo

-- Change Pickr theme from nano to classic or see what is displayed the nicest.
 - Add more notes on order by options in query_settings:
     1. How ordering by search works.
     2. On meta and meta_num, how these works.